gklyne/monotype_tape_reader/README.md

 Add drive belt tensioner to control slippage

 Use smaller shafts and metal sleeve bearings for smoother tape movement

+Experiment with wider, brighter EL wire, but this ended up with rows getting merged

+Extra hardware for mounting RPi, and other bits, on reader frame

 ### Decoding software